turbot/steampipe-plugin-azure/docs/tables/azure_key_vault_certificate.md

 ---
 title: "Steampipe Table: azure_key_vault_certificate - Query Azure Key Vault Certificates using SQL"
-description: "Allows users to query Azure Key Vault Certificates, providing access to certificate details, including key id, key properties, and secret properties."
+description: "Allows users to query Azure Key Vault Certificates, providing access to certificate details, including key ID, key properties, and secret properties."
 ---

 # Table: azure_key_vault_certificate - Query Azure Key Vault Certificates using SQL

 Azure Key Vault is a cloud service that provides a secure store for secrets, keys, and certificates.
-Key Vault certificates are managed digital certificates that aid in secure communication and identity verification, essential in various IT and cloud scenarios.
+Key Vault certificates are managed digital certificates that aid in secure communication and identity verification, which are essential in various IT and cloud scenarios.

 ## Table Usage Guide